kraebsli/BlackboardMoodleConverter/README.md

 In Blackboard:
 Control Panel -> Packages and Utilities -> Export/Archive Course -> Export Package

 Installation:

 Put all files in one directory of the webserver.
 This directory should be writeable by the webserver.

-Make directory “uploads”,should be writeable by the webserver.
+Make directory “uploads”.
+In uploads you copy the Blackboard zip files.
+Make directory “unzip” inside uploads.
+In the directory "unzip" are extracted the Blackboard zip files.

-Make directory “exports” einrichten, should be writeable by the webserver.
+Make directory “exports” .

+Make directory logs_notok.
+If there are errors they get written to this directory.

 Make directory “activities_src” with files grades.xml, inforef.xml, roles.xml